NEW PROVISIONAL UNLAWFUL PRESENCE WAIVERS

 Eligible applicants for the new process must be inadmissible only on account of unlawful permanent presence and

 demonstrate that denial of the waiver would result in extreme hardship to his or her U.S. citizen spouse or parent.
 It is important to understand that parents of U.S. citizens are not eligible to apply for the new waiver program, since extreme hardship must be established to either the applicant’s U.S. citizen spouse or parent.
 Applicants who were previously subject to removal, but whose proceedings have been terminated or dismissed are eligible to apply for the new waiver.
-Additionally, if ICE has cancelled the applicant’s Notice to Appear (NTA) he or she is eligible to apply for the provisional unlawful presence waiver.
+Additionally, if ICE has canceled the applicant’s Notice to Appear (NTA) he or she is eligible to apply for the provisional unlawful presence waiver.
 In order to apply for the new provisional unlawful presence waiver, the applicant must be:

 ● Physically present in the United States at the time of filing the waiver application;